Wilbertz/Sudoku-Solver/README.md

 ## Project Motivation <a name="motivation"></a>

 This projects implements a sudoku solver using the Davis–Putnam–Logemann–Loveland (DPLL) algorithm.
+The Davis–Putnam–Logemann–Loveland algorithm is a complete, backtracking-based search algorithm for deciding the satisfiability of propositional logic formulae in conjunctive normal form, i.e. for solving the CNF-SAT problem.

 ## Directory Structure <a name="directoryStructure"></a>